Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to purchase through my link, at no cost to you.

-By noon make your way back to old town to participate in the free walking tour.
-The downside is that there is only one tour a day, which means that it can be packed, but I truly thought that it offered great insight into the city of Tallinn and takes you places that I wouldn’t have necessarily seen on my own.
+By noon make your way back to the old town to participate in the free walking tour, “Tallinn in a Nutshell” It’s a 2-hour tour put on by locals and it’s the easiest way to get to know Tallinn and get local recommendations.
+Unfortunately, the downside to this particular tour is that there is only one tour a day, which means that it can pretty crowded.
 The tour is free, but tips are expected.

-SATURDAY – Depart Tallinn, arrive in Helsinki
+SATURDAY – Depart Tallinn, Arrive in Helsinki

 SUNDAY – Helsinki